zongruxie4/-/README.md

 ## Roadmap

-Here are the planned improvements and features we're working on:
+Here are the key features we're working on:

-### Standalone Extension
+1. **Standalone Extension**:
-- Developing a standalone Chrome extension without backend server dependency
+   > "Simplify installation by making the Chrome extension work without a backend server"
-- Simplifying installation and deployment process
-- Improving overall system performance and reliability

-### Enhanced Tab Management
-- Supporting multi-tab operations
+2. **Enhanced Tab Management**:
-- Adding tab context awareness and management
+   > "Support multiple tabs with context awareness and state synchronization"
-- Implementing better tab state synchronization

-### Conversation Intelligence
+3. **Conversation Intelligence**:
-- Adding support for follow-up questions and continuous dialogue
+   > "Enable natural follow-up questions and preserve context between tasks"
-- Implementing context preservation between tasks
-- Implementing task and conversation history management

-### Advanced DOM Analysis
+4. **Advanced DOM Analysis**:
-- Improving recognition and interaction with complex DOM elements
+   > "Improve interaction with complex web elements like canvas and dynamic content"
-- Enhancing canvas element handling for applications like Google Docs
-- Optimizing DOM tree traversal and manipulation performance
-- Implementing better detection of interactive elements and dynamic content

 ---